mellymelz/recipes/soup/Roasted Tomato Basil Soup.md

 Blend using immersion(stick) blender or in a regular blender *in batches!*
 Taste and adjust seasoning if desired.

+### Notes
-### Note that if you are blending in batches DO NOT overfill your blender!
+If you are blending in batches DO NOT overfill your blender!
 Also, cover top of blender with a cloth to protect your hand from getting burnt by hot soup.